moliver28/research-handbook/content/handbook/entity/iberia-srl-spain.md

 Parents of the insured in equal shares
 Legal heirs of the Insured

-To Update your Beneficiary please fill out the [beneficiary designation form](https://drive.google.com/drive/folders/14KdAmwiUK9hwqRQsRA6RvG5D0I815ZhS) and send to Fernanda.dallagnese@wtwco.com and total-rewards@gitlab.com along with a copy of the National Identity Card of the employee
+To Update your Beneficiary please fill out the [beneficiary designation form](https://drive.google.com/drive/folders/14KdAmwiUK9hwqRQsRA6RvG5D0I815ZhS) and send to Fernanda.dallagnese@wtwco.com and total-rewards@gitlab.com along with a copy of the National Identity Card of the employee.

 </details>